locnnil/workshop/docs/tutorial/getting-started/refresh/refresh.rst

 ==================

-It is a good idea to keep your locally running workspace instance in sync with that of your team by using the project's workspace file as a single source of truth for your development environment.
+It is a good idea to keep your locally running workspace instance in sync with that of your team, by using the project's workspace file as a single source of truth for your development environment.
 On a change, bring your locally running workspace instance to the latest revision by running the ``refresh`` command.

-The workspace will be rebuilt using the ``base`` and SDKs will be updated from the respective Store channels:
+The workspace will be rebuilt using the ``base``, and SDKs will be updated from the respective Store channels:

 .. code-block:: bash